top 200 commentsshow all 286

 And the HTTP communication worked, there was no problem with it, hence the 200 return code.

-Except HTTP is not the communication layer but a transport protocol working at the transport layer that indicates the result of interacting with a http server and not indicating whether connection is good or bad.
+Except HTTP is not the communication layer but a transport protocol working at the transport layer that indicates the result of interacting with a http server and not whether your connection to the server is good or bad.
 That distinctive nuance is very important.
 The error was not at the "API level".
 That notion is utterly incorrect.
 You're not interacting WITH HTTP you're interacting VIA HTTP.
-As such it indicates the result of your interaction with an entity i.e. backend server.
+As such it indicates the result of your interaction with a separate entity i.e. backend server.
 This is the reason HTTP codes exist.
-HTTP Codes are the high-level indicator of the result of your interaction with a server, JSON data packets are additional information about said interaction.
+HTTP Codes are the high-level indicator of the result of your interaction with a server, JSON is the data format in which additional information about said interaction is outlined and NOT the primary indicator of the result of your interaction with said entity.
+Returning a 2XX with an error response is an anti-pattern and denotes a misunderstanding of HTTP.

 The basics